 If you have First Choice, as your behavioral health benefits, I am an in-network provider.
 This means you will pay for services until your yearly deductible is met, and then you will only pay your coinsurance and/or your copayment, which is due at the time of service.
 Kaiser plans that use First Choice now require preauthorization.

 Your insurance company may require: session content, time and date you attended, goals, interventions, and progress toward your goals, to consider your claim or authorization for future sessions.

 If you would like to know what is reported about your medical history: Medical Information Board at 866-692-6901 or POB 105, Essex Station, Boston, MA, 02112.

 How do I know if my insurance will reimburse me?

-If you have First Choice Health, or some Group Health/Kaiser plans that use the First Choice Health network, you will receive in network benefits.
+If you have First Choice Health, you will receive in network benefits.

 It is important for you to inquire about your insurance company's specific requirements prior to your first appointment:

 a.)
 Do you have in or out of network coverage for Deanne Carter, Licensed Mental Health Counselor (LH60095901)?